MostHegz/authentication-authorization/README.md

 ## Features

+1. Authorization and Authentication Decorators to allow for easier readability
-1. Register device api that should send uuid for each device
+2. Register device api that should send uuid for each device
-2. Login and Logout apis
+3. Login and Logout apis
-3. Refresh token api
+4. Refresh token api
-4. User Management APIs
+5. User Management APIs
-5. Dummy APIs to show the Roles Auth
+6. Dummy APIs to show the Roles Auth
-6. Exception filter to map all errors in the following interface
+7. Exception filter to map all errors in the following interface

    ```json
    {